icnocop/specbind-wiki/Working-With-Lists.md

 ### Constructing The List

 To construct a list, a special interface exists named *SpecBind.Pages.IElementList\<TParent,TChild\>*.
 The *TParent* generic type is the element type of the top level element.
 The *TChild* generic type is the element type of each individual list item.
 This will generally be a custom nested class to allow access to each field.
-If we were to represent a list that matched the HTML structure above it would look like:
+If we were to represent a list that matched the HTML structure above in Coded UI it would look like:

 ```C#
 using System;